jishmachiraykal/Embedded-Linux-Using-Beaglebone-Black/Beaglebone_Linux_Booting/README.md

 * SD card can be unmounted using umount /media/username/boot in the terminal.
 Then connect the board to PC and boot using SD card.
 Now you will get the login terminal. bootm ${loadaddr} - ${fdtaddr}. bootm is the place where u-boot hangs and passees the control to Linux kernel.
 In the bootlogs it displays the image information

-* There is a C file which is responsible for uncompressing of Linux kernel images
+* There is a C file which is responsible for decompressing of Linux kernel images

 * Reading u-boot header information of uImage manually
     1. Load the uImage from memory device(SD card) into the DDR memory of the  board